xamarin/xamarin-macios/docs/website/mtouch-errors.md

 This indicates a bug in Xamarin.iOS; please file a bug report at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS) with a test case.

+<h3><a name="MT0100"/>Invalid assembly build target: '*'.
+Please file a bug report with a test case (http://bugzilla.xamarin.com).</h3>

+This error message is reported when an internal consistency check in Xamarin.iOS fails.

+This is always a bug in Xamarin.iOS; please file a bug report at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS) with a test case.

 <h3><a name="MT0101"/>The assembly '*' is specified multiple times in --assembly-build-target arguments.</h3>

 The assembly mentioned in the error message is specified multiple times in --assembly-build-target arguments.
 Please make sure each assembly is only mentioned once.

+<h3><a name="MT0102"/>The assemblies '*' and '*' have the same target name ('*'), but different targets ('*' and '*').</h3>

+The assemblies mentioned in the error message have conflicting build targets.

+For example:

+    --assembly-build-target:Assembly1.dll=framework=MyBinary --assembly-build-target:Assembly2.dll=dynamiclibrary=MyBinary

+This example is trying to create both a dynamic library and a framework with the same make (`MyBinary`).

+<h3><a name="MT0103"/>The static object '*' contains more than one assembly ('*'), but each static object must correspond with exactly one assembly.</h3>

+The assemblies mentioned in the error message are all compiled to a single static object.
+This is not allowed, every assembly must be compiled to a different static object.

+For example:

+    --assembly-build-target:Assembly1.dll=staticobject=MyBinary --assembly-build-target:Assembly2.dll=staticobject=MyBinary

+This example tries to build a static object (`MyBinary`) comprised of two assemblies (`Assembly1.dll` and `Assembly2.dll`), which is not allowed.

+<h3><a name="MT0105"/>MT0105: No assembly build target was specified for '*'.</h3>

+When specifying the assembly build target using --assembly-build-target, every assembly in the app must have a build target assigned.

+This error is reported when the assembly mentioned in the error message does not have an assembly build target assigned.

+See the documentation about --assembly-build-target for further information.

 <h3><a name="MT0106"/>MT0106: The assembly build target name '*' is invalid: the character '*' is not allowed.</h3>